discmagnet/quality.start/README.md

  **3 2 -** |            |           |
  **3 2 1** |            |           |

 Suppose the inning begins with a lead-off single.
-The base-out state changes to 'man on 1st, 0 out', so we'll add a counter to this new state.
+The base-out state changes to "man on 1st, 0 out", so we'll add a counter to this new state.

 |          | **0 Out**  | **1 Out** | **2 Out**
 :---------:|:----------:|:---------:|:----------: